 In these uncertain times, we have created this page to provide current government guidance on COVID-19 safety precautions in the context of drug and alcohol testing.

 Presently, all focus is on keeping people safe and minimising the spread of the virus, but we are mindful that health and safety legislation is still firmly in place.
-This means that workplaces across the UK will still be carrying out testing in post incident, accident and for cause situations, to prevent liability under the Health and Safety at Work Act 1974.
+This means that workplaces across the UK will still be carrying out drug and alcohol testing in post incident, accident and for cause situations, to prevent liability under the Health and Safety at Work Act 1974.
 We understand the need for this, but we wanted to ensure our customers are still taking appropriate precautions.

 We are also mindful that government guidance on the coronavirus is being updated on a daily basis, so the information presented in this bulletin is current as of 23rd March 2020.
 Future updates will be available on this page.